simologos/docusaurus-plugin-papersaurus/README.md

 1. Puppeteer does not yet support individual headers / footers for the cover page.
 Therefore this plugin generates a PDF with just uses [easy-pdf-merge](https://www.npmjs.com/package/easy-pdf-merge) See [this SO question](https://stackoverflow.com/questions/55470714/trying-to-hide-first-footer-header-on-pdf-generated-with-puppeteer)

 2. Puppeteer does not yet support the generation of TOCs.
 See [this feature request](https://github.com/puppeteer/puppeteer/issues/1778) and [this Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=840455).
 Therefore this package generates a PDF, then parses it again to update the page numbers in the TOC.
-Therefore the pdfFooterParser...
+Therefore the parameter  footerParser...

 ## Installation